 The Company is dependent upon the personal efforts, performance and commitment of its senior officers and directors, who are responsible for the development of the Company's business.
 Investors will be relying upon the business judgment, expertise and integrity of the Company's senior officers and directors.
-To the extent that the services of any of the senior officers or directors would be unavailable for any reason, a disruption to the operations of the Company's future success will also depend in large part upon its ability to attract and retain highly skilled personnel.
+To the extent that the services of any of the senior officers or directors would be unavailable for any reason, a disruption to the operations of the Company could result, and other persons would be required to manage and operate the Company.
+The Company's future success will also depend in large part upon its ability to attract and retain highly skilled personnel.
 There can be no assurance that the Company will be successful in attracting and retaining such personnel.